 a toilet cistern device that saves water when you flush a device that fits onto your tap to reduce the amount of water that flows through Free water saving devices (Save Water, Save Money)

-If your condition means that you need to use more water, just try to do what you can, when you can.
+If your condition means that you need to use more water, your health must come first.
+Make the changes you feel able to.

 Get more tips on saving water at home (WaterWise) How to save money on water bills (MoneyHelper) Cut your water bills (MoneySavingExpert)